ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 }
 ```

-It's super clean and simple. 😌And guess what...YOUR DAPP IS COMPLETE!!!
+It's super clean and simple.
+And guess what...
+YOUR DAPP IS COMPLETE!!!

-Go ahead and test out your "Update" button!
+Go ahead and test out the **Update** button!

-### Step 7: Make your own custom dApp 🚀 {#step-7-make-your-own-custom-dapp}
+### Make your own custom dapp {#make-your-own-custom-dapp}

 Wooooo, you made it to the end of the tutorial!
 To recap, you learned how to: